casper-network/ceps/text/0088-contract-level-messages.md

     entity_addr: AddressableEntityHash,
     /// The payload of the message.
     message: MessagePayload,
-    /// The name of the topic on which the message was emitted on.
+    /// The name of the topic on which the message was emitted.
     topic_name: String,
     /// The hash of the name of the topic.
     topic_name_hash: TopicNameHash,